codeque-co/codeque/packages/vscode/InternalReadme.md

 `vsce` will automatically run pre-publish hooks from script `vscode:prepublish` to run checks and build package

 You might be asked to [get new PAT](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#get-a-personal-access-token)

+## Publish to Open VSX registry

+Same procedure as above, but run

+`ovsx publish`